Oral cancer

 6. Roof of the Mouth– tilt your head back and open your mouth wide to see if there are lumps or if the color is different than normal.
 Run your finger on the roof to feel for any lumps.

-7. Floor of Mouth and Tongue– stick out your tongue and look at the top surface for color and texture.
-Look at both sides of the tongue for any swellings or color change.
+7. The floor of Mouth and Tongue– stick out your tongue and look at the top surface for color and texture.
+Look at both sides of the tongue for any swelling or color changes.
 Examine the underside of your tongue by placing the tip of your tongue on the roof of your mouth.

 If you find anything out of the ordinary, particularly anything that does not heal or go away in two weeks, or that has recently changed.
 Discuss it with your oral health professional or physician.